gridbugs/gridbugs.org/content/blog/ocaml-ecosystem-surprises/index.md

 ### The obvious choice of package for reading `.wav` files crashes when reading `.wav` files

-I wanted to load drum samples from `.wav` files and decided to try out [ocaml-mm](https://github.com/savonet/ocaml-mm) which seemed like the obvious choice for working with media files.
+I wanted to load some audio samples from `.wav` files and decided to try out [ocaml-mm](https://github.com/savonet/ocaml-mm) which seemed like the obvious choice for working with media files.
 To learn its API I wrote some code that reads a `.wav` file and prints its sample rate: